mgreiler/secure-code-review-checklist/README.md

 ## TLDR;
 - [ ] What security vulnerabilities is this code susceptible to?
 - [ ] Are authorization and authentication handled in the right way?
-- [ ] Is (user) input validated, sanitized, and escaped to prevent security attacks such as cross-site scripting, SQL injection?
+- [ ] Is (user) input validated, sanitized, and escaped to prevent cross-site scripting, or SQL injection?
-- [ ] Is sensitive data like user data, credit card information securely handled and stored?
+- [ ] Is sensitive data like user data, or credit card information securely handled and stored?
-- [ ] Does this code change reveal some secret information like keys, passwords, or usernames?
+- [ ] Does this code NOT reveal some secret information like keys, passwords, or usernames?
 - [ ] Is data retrieved from external APIs or libraries checked accordingly?
-- [ ] Does error handling or logging expose us to vulnerabilities?
+- [ ] Does error handling or logging NOT expose the system to vulnerabilities?
 - [ ] Is the right encryption used?

 ## Input Validation
 - [ ] Are inputs from external sources validated?
-- [ ] Is user input validated by testing type, length, format, and range, and by enforcing appropriate limits?
+- [ ] Is user input tested for type, length, format, and range, and by enforcing limits?
-- [ ] Are there flaws in regular expression that cause problems with data validation?
+- [ ] Are flaws in regular expressions causing data validation problems?
-- [ ] Are exact match approaches used whenever possible?
+- [ ] Are exact match approaches used?
-- [ ] If exact match is not possible, is the content of string variables checked for only expected values (allowed list)?
+- [ ] Are allow list approaches used (i.e., check strings for only expected values)?
-- [ ] If allowed listing is not feasible, are entries rejected that contain inappropriate values such as binary data, escape sequences, and comment characters (block list)?
+- [ ] Are block list approaches used (i.e., rejected stings for inappropriate values)?
-- [ ] Are XML documents validate against their schemas?
+- [ ] Are XML documents validated against their schemas?
-- [ ] Do you see string concatenations for user input?
+- [ ] Are string concatenations NOT used for user input?
-- [ ] Are SQL statements dynamically created by using user input?
+- [ ] Are SQL statements NOT dynamically created by using user input?
 - [ ] Is data validated on the server side?
-- [ ] Is there a strong separation between data and commands?
-- [ ] Is there a strong separation between data and client-side scripts?
+- [ ] Is there a strong separation between data and commands, and data and client-side scripts?
-- [ ] Is contextual escaping used before passing data to SQL, LDAP, OS and third-party commands?
+- [ ] Is contextual escaping used when passing data to SQL, LDAP, OS and third-party commands?
-- [ ] http headers are validated for each request (e.g. referrer)
+- [ ] Are https headers validated for each request?

 ## Authentication and User Management
 - [ ] Are sessions handled correctly?
-- [ ] Are failure messages for invalid usernames or passwords leak information?
+- [ ] Do failure messages for invalid usernames or passwords NOT leak information?
-- [ ] Are invalid passwords logged (which can leak sensitive pwd & user name combinations)?
+- [ ] Are invalid passwords NOT logged (which can leak sensitive password & user name combinations)?
-- [ ] Are the pwd requirements (lengths/complexity) appropriated?
+- [ ] Are the password requirements (lengths/complexity) appropriate?
-- [ ] Are invalid login attempts correctly handled with lockouts, and rate limit?
+- [ ] Are invalid login attempts correctly handled with lockouts, and rate limits?
-- [ ] Does the "forgot pwd" routine leak information, vulnerable to spamming, or is the pwd send in plain text via email?
+- [ ] Does the "forgot password" routine NOT leak information, and is NOT vulnerable to spamming?
+- [ ] Are passwords NOT sent in plain text via email?
-- [ ] How and where are pwd and usernames stored, and are appropriate mechanisms such as hashing, salts, encryption in place?
+- [ ] Are appropriate mechanisms such as hashing, salts, and encryption used for storing passwords and usernames?

 ## Authorization
-- [ ] Is authentication and authorization the first logic executed for each request?
+- [ ] Are authentication and authorization the first logic executed for each request?
 - [ ] Are authorization checks granular (page and directory level)?
 - [ ] Is access to pages and data denied by default?
-- [ ] Is re-authenticate for requests that have side-effects enforced?
+- [ ] Is re-authenticate for requests that have side effects enforced?
-- [ ] Are there clearly defined roles for authorization?
+- [ ] Are there clear roles for authorization?
-- [ ] Can authorization be circumvented by parameter manipulation?
+- [ ] Can authorization NOT be circumvented by parameter or cookie manipulation?
-- [ ] Can authorization be bypassed by cookie manipulation?

 ## Session Management
-- [ ] Are session parameters passed in URLs?
+- [ ] Are session parameters NOT passed in URLs?
 - [ ] Do session cookies expire in a reasonably short time?
 - [ ] Are session cookies encrypted?
 - [ ] Is session data being validated?